 You’ll find heavy equipment used on practically all construction projects across America, they are either bought or rented from a plant hire company.
 From large roadbuilding projects to residential homebuilding, heavy construction equipment is necessary to build and maintain the nation’s infrastructure – and staying safe when working around heavy equipment is vital.

 If you work with or around heavy construction equipment, you’ll have a healthy respect for what these powerful machines can do.
-Whether you’re around a large excavator on a commercial construction site, working with mechanical cables used to lift heavy weights, a grader in the roadbuilding industry or operating a skid steer on a residential renovation project, you need to be aware of what your equipment is capable of.
+Whether you’re around a large excavator on a commercial construction site, working with mechanical cables used to lift heavy weights, a grader in the roadbuilding industry, or operating a skid steer on a residential renovation project, you need to be aware of what your equipment is capable of.
 That includes what it’s capable of doing to you.
 Say, for instance, steel pulleys that are attached to shafts and are used for lifting heavy weights should be chosen carefully, to ensure safety and also optimize the life of mechanical cables.
 You can always find sources like https://www.savacable.com/how-to-choose-the-right-mechanical-cable-pulleys that could provide you information about how to pick mechanical cable pulleys that suits your requirements.
-In the same way, you need to make sure your whole site is safe and secure, so this means it is cordoned off to the public to prevent them from getting into an accident with this machinery.
+In the same way, you need to make sure your whole construction site is safe and secure, so this means it is cordoned off to the public to prevent them from getting into an accident with any machinery.
 For example, barriers and bollards like those found here – https://protogetic.com/marketplace/vehicle-barriers/ – are a good place to start.
-It also means, that you must be fully trained and confident to use the machinery and know the risks of what could potentially happen should things go wrong.
+It also means that you must be fully trained and confident to use the machinery and know the risks of what could potentially happen should things go wrong.

 Heavy construction equipment can be dangerous when not used properly, but most workers perform daily duties uninjured.
 That’s because they’re aware of dangers associated with equipment operation, and they take steps to mitigate potential accidents.
 These astute operators and helpers truly appreciate the importance of heavy equipment safety.